SatoshiUnit/ET_model/README.md

 ## Secondary Market
-Existing studies (Burian, Capris, and Saleh 2024; EF research articles) suggests ETs introduce centralization risks, can a secondary market allocate tickets to a diverse group of buyers to decentralize proposal rights?
+Existing studies (Burian, Capris, and Saleh 2024; EF research articles) suggest ETs introduce centralization risks, can a secondary market allocate tickets to a diverse group of buyers to decentralize proposal rights?

 Should there be no ETs, the protocol distriutes a bundle of proposing, building, and validating rights to the (Beacon Chain) proposer by default.
 The PBS is a class of market mechanisms for the proposer to delegate the building right.